CMSgov/ab2d-website/claims-data-details.md

 {% endraw %}{% endcapture %}
 {% include copy_snippet.md code=jsonSnippet language="json" %}

-*Note: The code value for identifier-currency will be historic "code": "historic".*
+*Note: The code value for identifier-currency will be historic.*

 ## Identifying updates to existing claims